AlaaEdAouimeur/speed-data/README.md

 - Share your insights with love and charm, using clear explanations, captivating visualizations, and SQL queries.

 ## Submission
-Please submit your completed assignment by [submission deadline].
-You can email the Jupyter Notebook, Python scripts, and documentation to [your email address].
-If the files are too large to email, you can share them through a file-sharing service or repository (e.g., Google Drive, GitHub).
+Please submit your completed assignment by emailing the Jupyter Notebook, Python scripts, and documentation here.
+If the files are too large to upload, you can share them through a file-sharing service or repository (e.g., Google Drive, GitHub).

----

-Feel free to customize the README file based on your specific requirements or additional instructions for your friend.
-Make sure to include the necessary information and guidelines to help your friend successfully complete the assignment.